6 surprising foods people ate on the homefront of World War I

 3. Instant Custard

-Today we still (mostly) enjoy instant pudding, and we have World War I to thank for the rise of powdered food at home.
-Although we’ve largely given up on things like powdered custard, grocery stores still offer powdered and dried soups and other instant foods.
-During World War I, everyone could get as much as they want with touching their rations.
+Today, we still (mostly) enjoy instant pudding, and we have World War I to thank for the rise of powdered food at home.
+Although we’ve largely given up on things like powdered custard, grocery stores still offer powdered and dried soups, as well as other instant foods.
+During World War I, everyone could get as much as they wanted without touching their rations.

 4. Crisco

 Before World War I, the most popular way to cook was with either the fat from the animal you were already cooking, or with lard, rendered fatty tissue from pigs.
 During the war, however, meat and fat were in high demand for the front, and what civilians did eat wasn’t about to go to waste.
-Crisco was made as a vegetable based replacement for fat and lard.
+Crisco was created as a vegetable-based replacement for fat and lard.
 It’s plant-based, so it has to be good for you, right?

 5. Potted Cheese

 If you’re thinking of some kind of government cheese in a can or tin, think again.
 This is about using leftovers, specifically cheese.
-Potted cheese was made by taking the leftover cheese parts of other recipes and then storing them together until you had enough to mix with mustard and margarine.
+Potted cheese was made by combining the leftover cheese parts from other recipes and storing them together until enough was accumulated to mix with mustard and margarine.
 The mixture was then baked and spread over toast.

 6. Bread Soup